 World focusing on China and India

 Needless to say the world is focusing on China and India due to its huge populations as well as rapidly rising economies and middle classes.
 Correct if you look at the amount of people.
 But by looking at the issue that way we overlook a very potent and prosperous group of people.
-Saudi Arabia's retail sector is actually predicted to grow by $50bn by 2014 as more international brands look to move into the kingdom that has overtaken better known retail destinations like Hong Kong, Russia and Japan when it comes to attracting brands.
+Saudi Arabia’s retail sector is booming as more international brands look to move into the kingdom.
+Saudi Arabia has already overtaken better known retail destinations like Hong Kong, Russia and Japan when it comes to attracting brands.
 Only London and Dubai are attracting more retailers and shoppers.

 Don’t forget Saudi Arabia and the Gulf states